 We live in rapidly changing societies facing multifaceted problems.
 These range from the traditional economic issues of conflicts over trade and investment flows to seemingly none-economic ones such as cybersecurity, armed conflict & political instability, environmental degradation (especially the danger of global warming) and pandemics.
 We aim to providing policy-relevant analyses to address such current issues.

-The distinguishing feature of this CFCI research cluster is the adoption of the economics lens and rigorous methods to examine these varied societal problems.
+The distinguishing feature of this CFCI research theme is the adoption of the economics lens and rigorous methods to examine these varied societal problems.
 The diversity of expertise of our members means that we often have the opportunity to approach research questions from a unique well-rounded perspective.

 This theme primarily focusses on economic analyses of armed conflict, instability and natural resource abundance, and their consequences for economic development.
 A key focus is understanding the mechanisms that fuel internal violent conflict, now accepted as a leading causes of development failure, and the natural resource curse (how the blessing of nature in terms of a rich mineral or fuel endowment can, perversely, retard growth).
 Our thriving research in this area is both conceptual/theoretical and empirical/econometric.

 One focus in this theme is the provision of (threshold or nonlinear) public goods such as the global commons – e.g. mitigation of climate change.
 The key issue here is ‘what determines agents’ contributions and facilitates provision?’
 Another area of focus is cybersecurity – an emerging problem of great significance.
 A particular current line of research in this area is improvement of cyber-security in small businesses and charities in the UK.